quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part01_Intuitive_Proof.md

 In this problem, we are tasked with selecting 100 boxes to place numbers from 1 to 200 such that any two chosen numbers in the same box have a divisibility relationship.
 The initial attempt involved pairing prime numbers larger than 100 with other numbers, but this approach became overly complex.
 :p How can we solve this problem by considering even and odd numbers?
 ??x
 We can divide the numbers from 1 to 200 into two categories: even and odd.
-For each odd number \( m \), we create a box that contains all numbers of the form \( 2^k \cdot m \) where \( k \) is a non-negative integer.
+For each odd number $m $, we create a box that contains all numbers of the form $2^k \cdot m $ where$k$ is a non-negative integer.
 This ensures that any two numbers in the same box have a smaller number that divides the larger one.
 ??x
 ```java
 // Pseudocode to illustrate the concept